 We tried to treat every customer like an old friend.
 We smiled and meant it.
 We bragged on our neighboring businesses and restaurants.
 We sent people into the woods looking for a good fishing spot, or a kid friendly hike, or the darkest place to view stars.
 We hosted sleep overs in the back during snow days and sled down empty city streets at midnight.
 We printed free maps, hand drew hundreds more, told stories, and thanked people endlessly for their support that was making our world spin.

 That leads us to October 2017.
 About this time Courtney, Alex, and Josh all began phasing out of their day jobs slowly (Jake still runs his cycling distribution company).
 We had been tinkering around with Wander for almost 2 years now.
-We evolved, adapted, and grown.
+We had evolved, adapted, and grown.
 We made some new friends and welcomed folks from all over the country into our little emerging tribe of wanderers.
 And we needed more space . . .

 We have bigger ideas about how we can leverage our little corner of the universe to be a relational and cultural hub for the thousands of visitors who come to North Georgia.
 We need more room to carry our friend’s art.
 And their pottery.
 And their honey.
 We want to carry a larger assortment of hiking and camping goods alongside the same great selection of shirts, hats, and gifts we have now.
 We want to have a place where people can let their kids run out without worrying about breaking something.
 We want to have a place where you can have ice cream on a hot day and unwind after dinner downtown.
 We want a place where we can plant our flag in the ground and put roots down for the long haul.
 We want to create something sustainable and meaningful.
 Not just for us, but for our entire community.

 So yeah.
 That’s our history.
 Past, present and future.
 And we hope you stick around and continue to follow our wanderings wherever they may lead us around North Georgia.